OctopusDeploy/blog/blog/2021-02/build-information-ci-cd/index.md

 ---
-title: Use build information to get better visibility across your CI/CD pipeline from build to deployment
+title: Improve visibility across your CI/CD pipelines with build information
 description: Learn how to to include build information from your CI server in your CD processes.
 author: shawn.sesna@octopus.com
 visibility: private